 My husband went also on November: very very hot and humid, river was higher, different landscape, the animals were more active.

 Another thing: how are you planning to go from Manaus to other parts of the country?
 It is possible to go by bus, but I would recommend flying.
 Depending on where you plan to go it's almost the same price and the roads may be bad.

 I also love to go to the northeast (if you like beach).
 Lencois maranhenses was one of the best places I've seen my entire life!
 You would have to fly to São Luis (maranhao) and go to a city called barreirinhas.

 I plan to go to Jalapão, TO, some day.
 It's the "Brazilian desert", wonderful nature and it's said to be stunning.

 About South America, I've been to Patagonia (Chile and Argentina, including the W-trek in Torres deal Paine), Bolivia and Peru, and I think you can't miss neither.
-If you have any other questions fell free to ask! over 3 years ago
+If you have any other questions fell free to ask! almost 4 years ago

 Hello, I'm Brazilian, I think you could start in the Brazilian coast, becouse Amazonas is a way to go to other coutrys in South America, so I think would be cheaper for you if you go first to the coast and than to the coutryside and Amazonas;

 Actually I never been in Amazanas, but a lot of friends of mine have, and they all said it is great.
 But I can tell you, you have to go to Bahia, and visit all the amazing beaches, like Itacaré, Morro de São Paulo, Península de Maraú, Taipu de Fora, Arraial D'ajuda;